ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Mostly cloudy, with a low around 32.
-East southeast wind around 6 mph.<br></div>
+East southeast wind around 6 mph.
+New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A chance of rain showers.
+         <h3>Monday</h3>A chance of rain.
 Mostly cloudy, with a high near 51.
 Southeast wind 6 to 10 mph, with gusts as high as 20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>A chance of rain showers.
+         <h3>Monday Night</h3>A chance of rain.
 Mostly cloudy, with a low around 45.
-South wind around 12 mph, with gusts as high as 22 mph.<br></div>
+South southeast wind around 12 mph, with gusts as high as 22 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>Showers and thunderstorms likely.
+         <h3>Tuesday</h3>Rain likely and a slight chance of thunderstorms.
 Mostly cloudy, with a high near 63.
-South wind 12 to 15 mph, with gusts as high as 28 mph.<br></div>
+South wind 12 to 15 mph, with gusts
+         as high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>Showers and thunderstorms.
+         <h3>Tuesday Night</h3>Rain and a slight chance of thunderstorms.
 Mostly cloudy, with a low around 48.
-South southwest wind around 14 mph, with gusts as high as
+South southwest wind around 14 mph, with gusts
-         24 mph.<br></div>
+         as high as 24 mph.<br></div>
    </p>
 </div>